HIIgor/match_certs_migration/README.md

 The action will check out all the branches and copy all the certs to a tmp dirctory, fetch all the certificates on the developer account and choose a suitable cert, get the cert and p12 files from the all certs tmp directory and then commit them to your cert git repo.
 That's it.

 ### Notice
-When I was using the action, to make it easy, there were only README.md and match_version.txt in the directory of default branch master, as shown in the figure below.
+When I was using the action, To make it easy, there were only README.md and match_version.txt in the directory of default branch master,thus all I need to do is copy the certs directory.
+The branch master directory was shown in the figure below.

 ![avatar](/Users/hiigor/Test/match_certs_migration/screen_shot.jpeg)